One Last Checklist Before You Buy Your Historic Home

 Here are the top 10 questions to ask yourself before putting your John Hancock on the contract:

-1. Is the house truly the right one?
-It’s a good idea to devote some time to deciding if the property is truly the right one for you and your family.
-Are you planning on making extensive alterations or changes?
-These may not only be costly, but might also jeopardize the historic status of the home if they are not compatible with the house’s historic character.
+Devote some time to deciding if the property is truly right for you and your family.
+Do you plan on making extensive alterations or changes?
+These may not only be costly, but might also jeopardize the home's historic status if they are incompatible with its historic character.

-Finding a house that closely matches your lifestyle saves time and often money in the long run.
-Understanding a house’s suitability involves determining how the house will be used, and how well a particular house accommodates your living patterns.
+Finding a house that matches your lifestyle saves time and often money in the long run.
+Understanding a house’s suitability means determining how it will be used, and how well it will fit your living patterns.

 Don’t forget about examining the yard, and consider how you plan to use it.
 Is there enough room for children to play?
 If you are planning to put in a pool or tennis courts, how will the additions affect the character of the house?
 If you like to entertain outdoors, is there a patio, or appropriate space to put one in?

-Deed restrictions are attached to the property title or deed, and are said to “run with the property” -- that is, they are passed on from owner to owner.
+Deed restrictions are attached to the property title or deed, and are said to “run with the property”—that is, they are passed on from owner to owner.
 Restrictions may dictate how a property can or cannot be subdivided and what types of alterations are permitted.

 An easement is a form of deed restriction that gives a non-possessory partial interest in the property to a second party, such as a nonprofit organization or public agency.
 In English, this means the property owner still enjoys all the rights of ownership, while the easement owner usually has the right to access the property (within reason, of course) without seeking specific permission.
 Examples include a public pathway easement, an open space easement, façade easement, and historic easement.

-We've taken you through several important steps when financing your historic house.
-Before signing a contract, make sure you have considered each one and are prepared to provide the necessary information and documents.
+We've taken you through some important steps when financing your historic house.
+Before signing a contract, considered each step and be prepared to provide the necessary information and documents.

-While you won’t need to secure and purchase insurance before signing the contract, make sure you are very clear on the additional costs you will incur once you do.
-Don’t forget to check out National Trust Insurance Services to learn more about insurance for historic houses.
+While you won’t need to secure and purchase insurance before signing the contract, be sure that you are very clear on the additional costs you will incur once you do.
+Check out National Trust Insurance Services to learn more about insurance for historic houses.